 Raise the light position so it is always at a 30-45 degree position relative to the subject’s eyes.

-Tip – Be careful if your subject is wearing glasses.
-Catchlights on glasses can be a distraction.
-You may need to raise or lower the camera angle to see past the catchlights on the glasses but still have it in their eyes.
+Be careful if your subject is wearing glasses.
+Catchlights on glasses can be a distracting.
+You may need to raise of lower the camera angle to see past the catchlight on the glasses but still have it in their eyes.

 Catchlights are simple to place, and they make a big difference to the overall finish of your portrait.
 Remember to watch out for glares and distracting reflections caused by glasses.

 If you’re outdoors and shooting more candid portraits, catchlights can be that little less consistent.
 Try to make sure the light source is falling towards your subject’s face to give you the best chance of lighting those eyes.